 If you have a rental and use a property manager, did you sign a contract?
-You may not be able to just drop management and convert your property to a short-term rental without breaking that contract.
+You may not be able to easily drop management and convert your property to a short-term rental without breaking that contract.

 You could check with your management company to see if they manage short-term rentals but be prepared to pay up to 5 times more than what you pay for long-term rental management!

-Many property managers charge between 8-12% of the monthly rent for long-term rentals but short-term rental management can range from 25-40% or more of your gross income.
+Many property managers charge between 8-12% of the monthly rent for long-term rentals, but short-term rental management can range from 25-40% or more of your gross income.
 And that doesn’t include other costs like cleaning or yard maintenance.

-If you plan to manage your own rentals – short or long-term, keep in mind that something in your life may change preventing you from being able to take care of your property.
+If you plan to self manage your rentals – short or long-term, keep in mind that something in your life may change preventing you from being able to take care of your property.
 You want to ensure you have a backup plan and can afford to pay for property management in the event you’re unable to do it.

 Are you planning to be a hands-off investor by making your property as passive of an investment as possible?
-Maybe you are planning to run your short-term rental as a great side hustle to generate cash flow.
+Maybe you are planning to run your Airbnb rental as a great side hustle to generate cash flow.
 Whatever you decide, you need to know what your goals are and have a plan.

 There is a big difference between managing long and short-term rentals.
-Airbnb management is much more like working in the hospitality industry than it is like landlording!
+Airbnb rental management is much more like working in the hospitality industry than it is like landlording!